mharoruiz/master_thesis/README.md

 This repository contains the replication for "Estimating the effect of the Iberian exception mechanism on different CPI categories for Spain and Portugal."
 It is advice that you take a look at the paper (see HaroRuiz.pdf) before you try to replicate the resutls.

-The following items are included
+The following items are included;

 **Files**:
 - results/ with .csv files created after running the scripts